Back

 • Attach all relevant documents to your change request; this will help the responsible party decide on your request more quickly.

-• Change requests should be created in a single application to avoid any inconsistencies, confusion, or conflicting requests.
+• Change requests should be created in a single application to avoid inconsistencies, confusion, or conflicting requests.

 3) Assessment of change’s impact